said7388/React-Dockerize/README.md

 ### Docker File

-Next, let's define our Docker container by creating a Dockerfile in the root of the project:
+Next, let's define our Docker container by creating a `Dockerfile` in the root of the project:

 ```
 # ==== CONFIGURE =====
-# Use a Node 16 base image
+# Use a Node latest version base image
 FROM node:lts-alpine
 # Set the working directory to /app inside the container
 WORKDIR /app